kubeeek/lab-track-raport-app/README.md

+# About the app
+An MVC application that has been developed as part of a Python course, modeled after an existing system used in Provincial Inspectorates of Trade Quality.
+The application enables tracking of tests and generating reports in .docx and .csv files.

 # Running the app
 ## Introduction
 There are two ways to run the app: using Docker or locally on your machine.